-If successfully executed, an output message stating The DHCP IPv4 addresses are now in file <path/file> will be displayed.
-If you forget the --file argument, an output message will remind you this is required.
+If successfully executed, an output message stating The DHCP IPv4 addresses are now in file <path/file> displays.
+If you forget the --file argument, an output message reminds you this is required.

 This example demonstrates the use of the optional --onlyApplications argument and displays the output.